Kāneaka Hōlua Slide

-Kāneaka Hōlua Slide which is better known today as the Keauhou Hōlua Slide is located in Keauhou (original name of this area was Kahaluʻu) on the island of Hawaiʻi.
+The Kāneaka Hōlua Slide, the Keauhou Hōlua Slide, is located in Keauhou (originally Kahaluʻu) on the island of Hawaiʻi.
 It is the largest historical hōlua course left in the islands.
 Hōlua slides were used in the extremely dangerous activity of sliding across solidified lava surface.

 Though many had believed for years that this ritualistic practice was restricted to the aliʻi class of men, this is not the case.
 The majority of oral and written histories of heʻehōlua prior to missionary/western influence was inclusive of the female as well as the male nobility of ancient Hawaii.
 Contrary to popular belief, heʻehōlua was widely practiced among all the Kanaka Maoli community throughout the Kingdom.
 This particular hōlua course was primarily used for ritualistic purposes, but perhaps there were times when it was openly used.
 There are several burials found throughout the slide area suggesting that injuries and death were common when sliding down this particular course.
 The remaining length of the slide is approx. 2600 ft long, of the original length which was said to be over 5280 ft long.
 The slide course ended on the shoreline at Heʻeia Bay.
 Small portions of the hōlua course are still remain on the shoreline at the end of the hōlua slide where the waves meet the rock coastline.
 When constructed it was first layered with large slabs of pāhoehoe lava with smaller and smaller lava material added until the kahua hōlua was finished off with a fine ash surface to cover those larger pieces of lava rock.
 When in use, it was covered lightly with pili grass to provide a medium surface to minimize the friction between the papahōlua and lava rock surface during the practice of heʻehōlua.
 Today, there is one other usable kahua hōlua slide that was constructed in 2011 and is located at Turtle Bay Resort.
 Other than that heʻehōlua is practiced today in pastures on the high slopes of Hawaiʻi Island and Maui, as well as on groomed grass hills throughout Hawaiʻi.